harzav/Bioreactor_Image_Analysis/README.md

 The notebook is titled 'final_notebook.ipynb'

 !
 We cannot provide exemplary input images at the moment.
-Please use your own in .tif format (See 'Acknowledgements') !
-Please read the documentation on the scrit carefully in order to understand the data used in each step if you want to adjust them according to your aims
+Please use your own image folder containing images in .tif format (recommended) (See 'Acknowledgements')

+!
+Please read the documentation on the script carefully in order to understand the data used in each step if you want to adjust them according to your aims

 ### Table of Contents
 - [Part 1.
 Preprocess stack of images: Denoise and Smooth edges](#part-1-preprocess-stack-of-images-denoise-and-smooth-edges)